cjbottaro/ecto_pools_connection_cache/README.md

 ## Default database

-If you use the repo without calling `set_database/1` first, then the _default database_ is used, which is what is specified in `config.exs`.
+If you use the repo without calling `set_database/1`, then the _default database_ is used, which is what is specified in `config.exs`.

 You can switch back to the default connection with: